| RCT2 Guideby Jazz

 so often, use variation.
 Now that you have the basic "framework"

-Park Layout- There are so many different types of layouts for a
+of your park, go into the many specifics: Park Layout- There are so many different types of layouts for a

 park.
 Basically, what I do is draw out the boundaries of different